GLADIOLUS FLOWERS: GOING GAGA FOR GLADS

 Staking:

 Glads that grow 3 to 4 feet or taller will probably need to be staked or caged to prevent the stalks from bending and breaking.
-You should set the stakes in the ground at planting time to avoid damage to the corms.
+Set the stakes in the ground at planting time to avoid damage to the corms.

 Watering: